papermatch/papermatch/README.md

 ## Supabase Setup

 1. Create a new [Supabase project](https://supabase.com/dashboard/projects) (e.g. papermatch) in your preferred organization (e.g. papermatch)
-2. Create a .env file in the root directory as follows (with information from the Project Settings/API page)
+2. Create a .env.local file in the root directory as follows (with information from the Project Settings/API page)
     ```
     SUPABASE_ANON_KEY=***
     SUPABASE_URL=***
     ```
-    Note: `SUPABASE_URL` should be set to 'http://localhost:54321' for local development
-3. Create another .env file in the supabase/ directory as follows
+3. Create another .env.local file in the supabase/ directory as follows
     ```
     STRIPE_API_KEY=***
     STRIPE_PRICE_ID=***